Shreya-1358/Project2_Joins_Golang/README.md

-# Creating an API to join a student and course table using Golang, Gin and MySql.
+# Enrollment of students for courses using Golang, Gin and MySql.

 ## Steps to follow:-